You are currently viewing Mawphlang Sacred Forest: A must-visit place in Meghalaya

 1. Despite the clear mud road inside, there is still a risk of getting lost in the forest without proper guidance.

-2. The guides may not allow you to go inside without their assistance; after all, it’s their business.
+2. The guides may restrict you from going inside without their assistance; after all, it’s their business.

 3. The guides tell you ancient stories about the forest, and help you to learn about the plants.